ignacioSuay/reactNativeCognito/README.md

 3.2 In the script field write: "android".
 You could also write here "start" and then choose the android or ios option.

-4. You will need to run your simulator or deveice with JS debug enable
+4. You will need to run your simulator or device with JS debug enable

+note: if you an error in the simulator like: "Cannot connect with the debugger", try to close all the chrome windows and debug again from webstorm

 # Run the emulator from the command line